ViragSimon/Java-Shaped-Buttons/README.md

 * JavaFX Library

 ## How to use
+- Use it as a regular JavaFX Button

-There are two ways to create a button:
+- There are two ways to create a button:

 ### Using the predetermined /  created classes and their corresponding shaped button
 - These classes based on the shaped button that can create a shape based on given coordiantes or parameters